ovh/docs/pages/platform/ai/app_guide_02_getting_started/guide.en-au.md

 #### Step 1: Check your AI Apps status

-First, go check your AI App details and verify that your AI Apphas a **running** status.
+First, go check your AI App details and verify that your AI App has a **running** status.
 Please also verify that your labels are clearly mentioned.

 In this example, we added the label **owner=elea** and two labels were automatically added by OVHcloud.